leon-junio/nanvix-syscall/README.md

 ## How to run?

-> The command created to perform the pratical  assigment is TSK (TASK) inside nanvix terminal
+> The command created to perform the pratical  assigment is GETPRC (GET PROCESS)

 ```bash
 # Just run GETPRC ID (process id) inside nanvix after build the OS